ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations_Improved_Once/Improved_Written_Dissertation_Outline_shifted_Synthetic_Cooking_to_Synthetic_ATM_Transaction.md

 **Hypothesis**: Sensory feedback mechanisms improve user satisfaction in ATM transactions.

-To test this hypothesis, experiments will be conducted using ATM prototypes that incorporate tactile and auditory feedback mechanisms.
-For instance, the integration of textured buttons and auditory cues will provide users with sensory confirmation during transactions.
-User satisfaction will be measured through surveys and usability testing, comparing traditional ATMs with sensory-enhanced prototypes.
+**Proposed Experiments**: Testing tactile and auditory feedback in ATM prototypes will be conducted.
+Participants will interact with various ATM designs, each incorporating different sensory feedback mechanisms.
+User satisfaction will be measured through surveys and observational studies, assessing how sensory engagement influences their overall experience.

 #### Sub-section 2: Flavor Profiles as User Preferences

 **Hypothesis**: Customizable interfaces that reflect user preferences enhance the overall ATM experience.

-This section will explore the concept of flavor profiles as a metaphor for user preferences in ATM design.
-A prototype ATM interface will be developed, allowing users to customize their transaction settings based on personal preferences.
-User feedback will be gathered to assess the impact of customization on satisfaction and engagement.
+**Proposed Experiments**: A prototype ATM interface will be developed with user-defined settings, allowing participants to customize their experience based on their preferences.
+User feedback will be collected to evaluate the effectiveness of these personalized interfaces in enhancing satisfaction.

 ### Key Aspect 2: Transaction Preparation (Mise en Place)